masayoshi-ogura/HDNNP/docs/source/extend.rst

 In addition, override the following abstract method.

-* make
+* calculate_properties

-| It is main function for getting properties from atomic structures, which is a wrapper of ase.Atoms object.
+| It is main function for getting properties from a atomic structure, which is a wrapper of ase.Atoms object.
-| The obtained properties are stored in instance variable ``self._dataset`` as a list of Numpy arrays.

 Preprocess